-As noted above, DCPS has leveraged portions of prior stimulus allocations, namely ESSER I and ESSER II, to support the implementation of robust health and safety protocols.
-DCPS will continue to leverage the significant city investments made this past school year in HVAC enhancements and other supports to ensure safe and healthy learning environments across our portfolio, in partnership with the Department of General Services.
+[Updated Spring 2022] As noted above, DCPS has leveraged portions of prior stimulus allocations, namely ESSER I and ESSER II, to support the implementation of robust health and safety protocols.
+DCPS will continue to leverage the significant city investments made building enhancements and other supports to ensure safe and healthy learning environments across our portfolio, in partnership with the Department of General Services.
 More details regarding this infrastructure can be found in DCPS' Health and Safety Plan responses.
-DCPS is preliminarily allocating \$8 million in the upcoming school year to augment the prevention and mitigation strategies put in place last school year as needed, to ensure that healthy and safe learning environments are maintained for the upcoming school year.
+DCPS is preliminarily allocating up to \$16 million in the upcoming school year to augment the prevention and mitigation strategies put in place last school year as needed, to ensure that healthy and safe learning environments are maintained for the upcoming school year.

-LEAs receiving ESSER III-ARP funds only: Describe how the LEA will use at least 20 percent of its allocation for evidence-based interventions to address the academic impact of lost instructional time, such as such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year.
+LEAs receiving ESSER III-ARP funds only: Describe how the LEA will use at least 20 percent of its allocation for evidence-based interventions6 to address the academic impact of lost instructional time, such as such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year.
 Your description should include the planned approach for using at least 20 percent of your total ESSER III-ARP allocation, even if you do not plan to spend all the funds in the 2021-22 school year.

-In the 2021- 22 school year, DCPS is utilizing \$5 million in ESSER III- ARP funds to implement a system-wide MTSS model.
+In the 2021- 22 school year, DCPS is utilizing ESSER III- ARP funds to implement a system-wide MTSS model.
 MTSS is an evidence-based framework for effectively integrating multiple systems and services to simultaneously address students' academic achievement, behavior, and social-emotional well-being.
-At the core of MTSS is the adoption and implementation of a continuum of evidence-based interventions that result in improved academic and behavioral outcomes for all students.
-For the 2021-22 School year, the MTSS framework will support acceleration programming funded by ESSER II.
-Planned interventions include:
+At the core of MTSS is the adoption and